List of Pacific typhoons before 1850: Pre-1200s

-China
+China (Song Dynasty)

 On September 3, 251 AD, a typhoon struck Haining, causing floods with a depth of about 2 m.
 On September 7, 256, a typhoon struck Suzhou and Huzhou.
 A strong wind uprooted trees, and the water of Lake Tai overflowed, causing flooding with a depth of approximately 2 m on the plains.
 In 748, a typhoon in the East China Sea led to the failure of Jianzhen's fifth attempt to sail to Japan.
 A likely typhoon struck Guangling, Yangzhou in 751, sinking thousands of ships and boats in the Yangtze River estuary.
 Another probable typhoon produced strong winds in Guangdong in August 798, damaging buildings and capsizing boats.
-The first officially registered typhoon impact in China happened in 816, when city walls were damaged in Gaomi, Shangdong Province.
+The first officially registered typhoon impact in China happened in 816, when city walls were damaged in Gaomi, Shandong Province.
 Another typhoon struck present-day Guangdong Province in April or May 819, and was recorded in a poem by Han Yu.
 A typhoon struck Huzhou in 822.
 Another typhoon struck Huzhou in 824.
 In 957, a powerful typhoon struck near Hong Kong, killing at least 10,000 people.
 In November 975, a typhoon struck the city of Guangzhou.